derStephan/shallalistToConf/README.md

 # shallalistToConf
 Generate a config file for dnsmasq from URL-blacklist of http://www.shallalist.de/

-Goal is to redirect domains of selected categories to 0.0.0.1 thus these domains are blocked on DNS basis
+Goal is to redirect domains (and all subdomains) of selected categories to 0.0.0.1 thus these domains are blocked on DNS basis

 language: PHP 5, needs cURL and PHAR